KaoTD/kd_kernel_msm8974/README.md

 export ARCH=arm
 export CROSS_COMPILE=./arm-eabi-4.*/bin/arm-eabi-
 ```
-* : 7 or 8, default 8.
+NOTE: "*" : 7 or 8, default 8.
 If you want LEDs work, use gcc-4.7 and make sure to revert this commit "bf1bb0377e352e8b5db32458a159cd38ca4ee94e".
 By compiling using gcc-4.7, this will decrease the kernel performance.
 By using gcc-4.8, LEDs driver will not working because incompatible driver.
 And with this, you got better performance and smoothly work.